laravel/docs/mix.md

         background: url(/images/example.png?d41d8cd98f00b204e9800998ecf8427e);
     }

-As useful as this feature may be, it's possible that your existing folder structure is already configured in a way you like.
+As useful as this feature may be, your existing folder structure may already be configured in a way you like.
 If this is the case, you may disable `url()` rewriting like so:

     mix.sass('resources/sass/app.scss', 'public/css').options({
         processCssUrls: false